codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 Since in an Autoencoder there is a some loss of spatial information, which is very important for semantic segmentation.

+The Unet passes information from the  encoder to the decoder while downsmapling and upscaling.

 ## Comprehensive look at 1X1 Convolution in Deep Learning